RyotaroOKabe/SCIGEN/gnn_eval/README.md

 Download the training dataset from the [Figshare link](https://doi.org/10.6084/m9.figshare.27887097) and store it in `gnn_eval/data/`.

 ### [3] GNN for Classifying Pristine and Diffused Structures
 This model classifies whether a material structure is pristine or diffused.
+Pre-trained model is available [here](https://doi.org/10.6084/m9.figshare.27887097).
 ```bash
 python train_stab_diff.py
 ```

 ### [4] GNN for Classifying Materials with Formation Energy Below 0.1 eV
 This model identifies materials with energy above the convex hull (`ehull`) below 0.1 eV.
 Pre-trained model is available [here](https://doi.org/10.6084/m9.figshare.27887097).
 ```bash
 python train_stab_ehull.py
 ```

 ### [5] GNN for Classifying Magnetic and Non-Magnetic Materials
 This model predicts whether a material is magnetic/non-magnetic.
 Pre-trained model is available [here](https://doi.org/10.6084/m9.figshare.27887097).
 ```bash
 python train_mag.py
 ```